-Books are different things to different people – just like the movies.
-On a philosophical level, a good book holds the ability to instill in its readers a sense of purpose and meaning.
+Books are different things to different people.
+On a philosophical level, a good book holds the ability to instil in its readers a sense of purpose and meaning.
 You won’t need critics’ judgment; a good book will have you buzzing in the afterglow.

-‘Turning Back the Clock’ is Umberto Eco’s hand-picked collection of his essays that mostly appeared in Italian newspapers la Repubblica and L’espresso.
+‘Turning Back the Clock’ is Umberto Eco’s hand-picked collection of his essays that mostly appeared in Italian newspapers La Repubblica and L’espresso.
 For discerning readers or philosophy aficionados, the multifarious topics could be an enticing aspect of the book whereas to the less discerning ones, this diversity might just come across as a gallimaufry of author’s opinionated notions.

-Umberto Eco sets the tone for the rest of the book in the opening chapter called ‘Some Reflections on War and Peace’ – an astounding piece of literature on the evolution of war.
-Eco says that warfare has evolved from the Paleowars when the location and identity of enemy was certain and when the sole objective of the wars was the complete annihilation of enemy at a calculated expense of one’s own forces to the front-less Neowars based on the theory of ‘Maximum happiness, Minimum sacrifice’.
-Since the enemy is now mostly within, and its location being more uncertain than ever, Eco’s ominous prediction of a permanent Neowar with lots of peripheral paleowars doesn’t seem exaggerated.
-A sense of foreboding comes through from the following Eco quote: “I don’t believe that on this earth men, who are wolves preying on their fellow men, will attain global peace.”
+He sets the tone for the rest of the book in the opening chapter called ‘Some Reflections on War and Peace’ – an astounding piece of literature on the evolution of war.
+Eco says that warfare has evolved from the Paleowars when the location and identity of the enemy were certain to the front-less Neowars.

 Admittedly, the amount of Berlusconi bashing seems to reach levels of redundancy after some chapters, so much so that you might wonder why Eco’s publisher didn’t recommend him a separate book on his critiques of the ex-PM.
 Nevertheless, that’s just a small chink in what is otherwise a solid literary armour.

-Eco draws parallels between technology and magic, muses about the carnivalization of politics and sports, discusses various rhetorical devices, turns back the clock to the taking of Jerusalem and takes the reader through the gory details of the crusade.
 Eco sneers at mass media for having degenerated into a playground for exhibitionists.
 I am sure he is alluding to those morons on Jeremy Kyle Show, Jersey Shore, Big Brother and so on.
 He also scoffs at the way politicians these days make a beeline for prime time TV and conduct their politics on TV like gladiatorial games.
 And then he also takes a well-deserved pop at media for inventing news.
-He quips that ‘inventing news’ doesn’t mean providing information about something that hasn’t happened; it’s making news out of something that wasn’t news in the first place.
-Like an Agent Provocateur of sorts, he asks some thought-provoking and hard-to-ignore questions.
-For example, if a private school adjusts to the level of culturally backward students who are subsidized by the state, how will the school maintain its elite status?
-Elsewhere, he sagely remarks that if you can’t justify and sympathize with Muslim fundamentalism, you must explain and understand the motives, arguments and drives that make it what it is.

 “I don’t believe that on this earth men, who are wolves preying on their fellow men, will attain global peace.” – Umberto Eco

-Even with all the multiplicity in topics, it’s a riveting book.
-One that I would definitely recommend to the students of philosophy and sociology.
-On a personal note, at no point while reading the book did I look at the number of pages remaining.
+Even with all the topical multiplicity, ‘Turning back the Clock’ turns out to be a riveting book.
+I highly recommend it to the students of philosophy and sociology.
+On a personal note, at no point, while reading the book did I bother to look at the number of pages remaining.
 To risk an irrelevant analogy, it was like watching Die Hard; the action just won’t stop!